M4NU5/Personal_Website/content/blog/tech/deploy-jellyfin-on-kubernetes/index.md

 ---
 draft: false
 title: I Rewrote My Media Server in Kubernetes and Only Cried Twice
-description: Ditching Docker for k3s and deploying Jellyfin, Sonarr, Radarr and Prowlarr behind HTTPS - wildcard certs, SMB mounts, Helm charts, and 502 errors included.
+description: Step-by-step guide to deploying Jellyfin, Sonarr, Radarr, and Prowlarr on k3s with Traefik, cert-manager, and a wildcard Let's Encrypt cert.
 date: 2026-01-23
 tags:
   - Kubernetes